friendlyantz/friendlyantz/_posts/2023-02-07-book-sidekiq-in-practive.md

   - book
 ---

+* Table of contents (do not remove this line)
+{:toc}

-# Ch 1
+# Ch 1: How Sidekiq works
-These three components - work, queues, and threads
+Sidekiq components: work, queues, and threads

 - A number of computers (that is, your servers or VPSs or Kubernetes nodes or whatever) contain a number of Sidekiq _processes_, referred to in Sidekiq as “server” processes.
 Sidekiq processes “do the work”, as opposed to...
 - Sidekiq _clients_ place jobs into queues.
 Sidekiq clients are simply Ruby objects which can enqueue jobs.
 They are usually in a seperate process from the Sidekiq server process, but Sidekiq clients can be instantiated anywhere (jobs can enqueue other jobs, for example).
 They place jobs into queues by adding keys to a Redis queue structure.